tara-johnson/data-structures-and-algorithms/src/day05/README.md

 Rotate a 3x3 matrix (an array of integers), by 90 degrees clockwise.

 ## Challenge
 Write a function to rotate a 3x3 matrix (an array of integers), by 90 degrees clockwise.
-Return
+Return the rotated array.

-<-- Write at least three test assertions for each method that you define. -->
+Write at least three test assertions for each method that you define.

 Example:
 Input